-In the preparation of this 2021 Report, we included the information of facilities over which we have operational control.
-In our calculations for the 2025 Goals related to CO, emissions and our consumption of cleaner and renewable sources of energy, we included only plants acquired as of 2018.
+In the preparation of this 2021 Report, we included the information of all facilities over which we have operational control, for both environmental and social indicators.
+In calculations for the 2025 Goals related to CO3eq emissions, water intensity, consumption of cleaner and renewable sources of energy, and food safety certifications, we included only manufacturing plants acquired as of 2018.